Wiros9/book/docs/dev/translate/index.rst

 Submit your work
 ---------------------

-When you are satisfied with your work, you will make a pull request to ask us to integrate your changes into the public Lino repositories.
+When you are satisfied with your work, you must make a pull request to ask us to integrate your changes into the public Lino repositories.

 More about pull requests in :doc:`/dev/git`.